use-pico/pico/packages/cls/README.md

 ## Comparison with Similar Tools

+> **Honest Comparison Disclaimer**: This comparison is written by the @use-pico/cls author and is inherently biased toward highlighting this library's strengths.
+While we strive for accuracy, **every tool has its trade-offs**. @use-pico/cls prioritizes **type safety and design system consistency** over **conciseness and simplicity**.
+For simple projects, competitors like class-variance-authority or tailwind-variants might be more appropriate.
+For complex design systems and production applications where type safety and maintainability are crucial, @use-pico/cls provides unique value. **Choose the tool that fits your specific needs and constraints**.

 | Feature | @use-pico/cls | class-variance-authority | tailwind-variants | @stitches/react | vanilla-extract |
 |---------|---------------|-------------------------|-------------------|-----------------|-----------------|
 | **Type Safety** | 🔥 Full compile-time validation | ✅ Basic TypeScript | ✅ TypeScript support | ✅ TypeScript | ✅ TypeScript |